makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP8.md

 #### Continuous Operation

-To ensure 3 months of continuous operation in the event of emergency shutdown or protocol issues, we will be requesting an upfront lump-sum of 3 months of runway to sit in a protocol owned multisig.
+To ensure 3 months of continuous operation in the event of emergency shutdown or protocol issues, we will be requesting an upfront lump-sum of 3 months of runway to sit in a protocol owned multi-sig.

 Calculation: